US STOCKS-S&P buoyed by commodity sectors; eyes on Apple earnings

 He said it is encouraging for market bulls that the S&P is holding near the record high it set almost a year ago after a 15 percent rally from the lows in February.

 The S&P 500 has ended little changed since last Thursday, with sector gains and losses hinging on the direction of oil prices for the day.
-The energy sector, up 1.4 percent, was posting the biggest gains on Tuesday, tracking a 3.3 percent increase in the price of U.S crude futures.
+The energy sector, up 1.2 percent, was posting the most gains on Tuesday, tracking a 3 percent increase in the price of U.S crude futures.

-Apple was expected to report its first quarterly revenue decline in 13 years.
+Apple was expected to report its first quarterly revenue decline in 13 years after the closing bell.
 Its stock, the heaviest weight on the S&P and the Nasdaq 100, is seen moving 4.7 percent in any direction by Friday as foreshadowed by activity in the options market.
-Shares were down 0.7 percent at $104.35 during the regular session.
+Shares were down 0.8 percent at $104.23.

+AT&T and eBay were among the many others due to report after the market close.

 First-quarter earnings from S&P 500 components are expected to have fallen 7.1 percent from a year earlier, according to Thomson Reuters I/B/E/S. Of the 166 companies that have reported, 59 percent reported revenue above analyst expectations, just short of the average 60 percent since 2002.

-Advancing issues outnumbered declining ones on the NYSE by a ratio of 3.4-to-1 and on the Nasdaq a 1.7-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a ratio of 3-to-1 and on the Nasdaq a 1.55-to-1 ratio favored advancers.

 * Indexes down: Dow 0.33 pct, S&P 0.29 pct, Nasdaq 0.13 pct (Updates to late afternoon)